Women Entrepreneurship

 Successful female-led exits

-Female led fonds
+Female led fund

 Networks and female empowerment for Munich’s female entrepreneurs